Fendi: Sale of controlling share

-Fendi was a family-controlled company until 1999, when Prada and LVMH, the world's biggest luxury goods group, joined to buy 51 percent of Fendi for $545 million; competitor Gucci lost out in the bidding process.
-Under the deal, Prada and LVMH were obligated to acquire any of the 49 percent of Fendi, should the sisters decide to sell.
+Fendi was a family-controlled company until 1999, when Prada and LVMH, the world's biggest luxury goods group, joined to buy 51 percent of Fendi for US$545 million, outbidding competitor Gucci.
+Under the deal, Prada and LVMH were obligated to acquire any of the remaining 49 percent of Fendi, should the sisters decide to sell.
 The label lost approximately 20 million euros in 2001 and again in 2002.
 In 2002, Prada agreed to sell its 25.5 percent stake to LVMH for $265 million.
 In 2002, LVMH acquired an additional 15.9 percent of the company.
 Carla Fendi, a member of the founding family, continued to act as chairwoman and a minority owner until 2008.

 On 19 October 2007, Fendi chose the Great Wall of China to present its spring-summer collection and with 88 models, the first fashion show there.

 In 2009, Silvia Venturini Fendi created the Peekaboo bag, achieving a success comparable to the Baguette Bag.